 PhD Elisa Vainio, Post-doctoral researcher (2020-2021), currently project manager at Baltic Sea action group

-PhD Mona Kurppa, Doctoral student (2016-2020), currently Advisor at Kjeller Vindteknikk
+PhD Mona Kurppa, Doctoral researcher (2016-2020), currently Advisor at Kjeller Vindteknikk

-PhD Tom Kokkonen, Doctoral student (2014-2019), currently university lecturer at University of Helsinki
+PhD Tom Kokkonen, Doctoral researcher (2014-2019), currently university lecturer at University of Helsinki

 DSc Mikko Auvinen, Post-doctoral reseacher (2015-2018), currently Senior researcher at Finnish Meteorological Institute

 MSc Sonja Murto, Reseach Assistant / Master thesis worker (2015)